aav7fl/website-legacy/_drafts/2017-02-20-improving-jekyll-website.md

 ## Other Improvements

 Outside of testing/building, there were a few other improvements that I made to my website.
-I fixed how some of the plugins interacted with AMP and JSON-LD tags, I added a Wiki to my website repo in case anyone wants to build from it, removed old code while implementing newer standards, and put forth a small graphical upgrade with favicon branding and banners.
+I fixed how some of the plugins interacted with AMP and JSON-LD tags, I added a Wiki to my website repo, removed old code while implementing newer standards, and put forth a small graphical upgrade with favicon branding and banners.

 ### Plugins/SEO PR

 Earlier in this post I talked about how I was using Travis-CI to build and deploy my website.
 Now that I was building outside of GitHub, I could use my own plug-ins.
-One of them I've already mentioned, amp-jekyll.
-Another plugin that I was using was a proposal of jekyll-seo-tag that I forked until my [pull request](https://github.com/jekyll/jekyll-seo-tag/pull/151) was deemed acceptable from the project maintainers.
-My pull request simply corrected and updated the JSON-LD for a blog post to meet Google's current standards.
+One of them I've already mentioned; amp-jekyll.
+Another plugin that I was using was a proposal of jekyll-seo-tag that I forked until my [pull request](https://github.com/jekyll/jekyll-seo-tag/pull/151) is deemed acceptable from the project maintainers.
+My pull request corrects and updates the JSON-LD for a blog post to meet Google's current standards.

 ### Website Wiki

+I have also added a [wiki to my website repo](https://github.com/aav7fl/aav7fl.github.io/wiki).
+I did this because the `README.md` for my repo was becoming far too large to include all of the information about how to build, customize, and deploy my website.
+This also meant that I could make separate changes to the documentation without adding another code commit.

 ### Less Code is More

 (CSS, JS, HTML Tags, HTML5 tags, Favicon gen/design/16x16 dithering/apple-touch-icon etc., Flexboxes, SVG edge bug ios background)
+Lastly, I made a substantial improvement and overhaul to the website CSS.
+- Removed my CSS normalize/Strongly simplified
+- Dropped support for < Internet Explorer 10
+- Removed JavaScript header navigation, (CSS3 only now)
+- Switched my footer and post navigation to use Flexboxes that collapse responsively with media queries
+- Changed over to HTML5 body tags (main, article, footer)
+- Fixed SVG banner image bugs that existed in Edge and iOS
+- Explain that more??
+- Added favicon sets using [RealFaviconGenerator](https://realfavicongenerator.net/) with updated colors

 ### Sitemap

+ Maybe not include this?
+Not exciting..